 Crusty cheesy bread topping for French Onion Soup

-I like to give the toasted baguette a good rub with a clove of garlic instead of putting garlic in the soup.
+Give the toasted baguette a good rub with a clove of garlic instead of putting garlic in the soup.
 It basically melts onto the bread and infuses it with lots of flavour.
 For most people including myself, the bread is the best part of this soup but don’t be tempted to use more than 2 slices of baguette because it will soak up too much of the broth.
-And a nice Swiss cheese is the perfect topping.
-It’s a great way to use up stale bread too!
+I like to leave the bread sticking out the top so part of it stays crispy.

 Our good friends Frank and Marilyn were coming for dinner and we hadn’t seen them in ages.
 This soup just feels like good friends!
 It’s warm and comfortable and comes with wine!
 And it’s so yummy and filling you don’t have to worry about the main course.
 In fact you could skip it all together and go right for dessert.